MaartenGr/BERTopic/docs/getting_started/semisupervised/semisupervised.md

-In BERTopic, you have several options to nudge the creation of topics towards certain pre-specified topics.
+In BERTopic, you have several options to nudge the creation of topics toward certain pre-specified topics.
 Here, we will be looking at semi-supervised topic modeling with BERTopic.

 Semi-supervised modeling allows us to steer the dimensionality reduction of the embeddings into a space that closely follows any labels you might already have.